SomeGTAVCCodes/GTA-Vice-City-PS2/PS2 Mods - Quick Sheet.md

 * modify the .dat file

 [Stronger Fists] //...
 [Adjust weapon values.] 	// optional,  not required if you got a starter save with weapons in properties and max cash.
-* modify the "fistfite.dat" file
+* modify the "fistfite.dat" file - probably best to not do this.
+* weapons dat can be edited to make the damage values more logical.

 [Remove Storm Warning Barriers/ RoadBlocks: Access Islands Early colours]			// optional,  but pretty cool if you want to mess around at the start
 * modify the "object.dat" file, replace the "nt_xxx" roadblocks with values from e.g. the lamppost.